A class of C*-algebraic locally compact quantum groupoids Part II: Main theory: Definition of a locally compact quantum groupoid

 \subsection{Separability idempotent}

-The notion of a separability idempotent plays a central role in our theory.
-We gather here some results and properties concerning such an element, which we will use frequently in later sections.
+We gather here some results concerning the notion of a {\em separability idempotent\/}, which plays a central role in our theory.
 We skip the proofs.
 Instead, we refer the reader to sections~2 and 3 of Part~I \cite{BJKVD_qgroupoid1}, as well as the authors' earlier paper on the subject \cite{BJKVD_SepId}.

-Let $B$ be a $C^*$-algebra, and $\nu$ a KMS weight on $B$.
-This means that $\nu$ is faithful, lower semi-continuous, and semi-finite, together with a certain 1-parameter group of automorphisms $(\sigma^{\nu}_t)_{t\in\mathbb{R}}$, the ``modular automorphism group'', satisfying the KMS property.
+Let $B$ be a $C^*$-algebra and $\nu$ a KMS weight on $B$.
+This means that $\nu$ is faithful, lower semi-continuous, and semi-finite, together with a certain one-parameter group of automorphisms $(\sigma^{\nu}_t)_{t\in\mathbb{R}}$, the ``modular automorphism group'', satisfying the KMS property.
 See \cite{Tk2}.
-See also section~1 of Part~I. Consider another $C^*$-algebra $C\cong B^{\operatorname{op}}$, with a ${}^*$-anti-isomorphism $R=R_{BC}:B\to C$.
-A self-adjoint idempotent element $E\in M(B\otimes C)$ is referred to as a {\em separability idempotent\/}, if
+See also section~1 of Part~I. Consider another $C^*$-algebra $C\cong B^{\operatorname{op}}$, together with a ${}^*$-anti-isomorphism $R=R_{BC}:B\to C$.